SChaiprasoet28/URL-manipulator-chrome-extension/README.md

 # URL Manipulator Chrome Extension

-A fun project for browser extension that allows users to manipulate and transform URLs according to customizable rules.
-Built with React, TypeScript, and modern web technologies.
+A browser extension that enables URL manipulation and transformation through customizable rules, built with React, TypeScript, and modern web technologies.

-Inspired by the web developer day-to-day need for better URL management in web browsers.
+Created to streamline URL management for web developers.

 ## Features